Time Zone: +7 hours.

 Required Vaccinations: A yellow fever vaccination certificate is required of travelers arriving from infected areas.

 Passport/Visa: Cambodia is a poor, developing country with a constitutional monarchy and an elected government.
-King Norodom Sihamoni is the constitutional monarch and head of state.
-Elections for Members of the National Assembly were last held in July 2003.
-Two parties, the CPP and FUNCINPEC, have formed a coalition government, which the CPP dominates.
 The country has a market economy, with approximately 80 percent of the population of 13.6 million engaged in subsistence farming.
 The government has good relations with its neighbors despite strains over residual border disputes and other historic antagonisms.
 The quality of tourist facilities varies widely in Cambodia with the highest standard found in Phnom Penh, Siem Reap, and Sihanoukville.

 A valid passport and a Cambodian visa are required.
-Cambodia offers on-line visa processing at http://evisa.mfaic.gov.kh.
+Cambodia also offers on-line visa processing.
 Tourist and business visas are valid for one month beginning with the date of entry into Cambodia.
 You may also apply in person at the Cambodian Embassy in Washington, DC

 Tourists and business travelers may also obtain a Cambodian visa at the airports in Phnom Penh, Siem Reap, and at all major border crossings.
 Both methods of obtaining a Cambodian visa require a passport-sized photograph and a passport that is valid for a minimum of six months beyond the date of entry into Cambodia.
 A departure tax is charged on all domestic and international flights.
 This tax must be paid in U.S. dollars.
 Overseas inquiries may be made at the nearest embassy or consulate of Cambodia.
-Travelers should note that Cambodia regularly imposes fines of USD 5.00 per day on charges of overstay on an expired visas.
+Travelers should note that Cambodia regularly imposes fines for overstay on an expired visas.
 Visit the Embassy of the Kingdom of Cambodia web site for the most current visa information.